Depleted uranium hexafluoride: Physical properties

-The key distinction between uranium hexafluoride and DUHF, besides the isotopic composition, are the differences in their origin, as well as their further purpose and application.
-Uranium hexafluoride is an intermediate product that is artificially created by fluorination of uranium tetrafluoride with fluorine in the amounts necessary to produce enriched uranium.
-In contrast, DUHF is a residual product of conversion of uranium hexafluoride into enriched uranium.
-At the end of the 235U enrichment process, the initial uranium hexafluoride, with its natural isotopic composition (due to the natural uranium isotope ratio), is converted into two other products (with new isotope ratios of 235U, 238U and 234U) - enriched uranium and DUHF.

-Due to the fact that the various uranium isotopes share the same chemical properties, the chemical and physical properties of depleted uranium hexafluoride and naturally occurring uranium hexafluoride substances, as well as enriched uranium, are identical, except for the degree of radioactivity.
-Depleted uranium hexafluoride, as the primary form of depleted uranium, can be converted to other forms of DU with a different density.
-Under standard conditions, DU appears as transparent or light gray crystals, with a density of 5.09 g/cm3.
-At temperatures below 64.1 °C and a pressure of 1.5 atm, the solid DUHF converts to a gaseous form and bypasses the liquid phase.
-The critical temperature of DUHF is 230.2 °C, and the critical pressure is 4.61 MPa.
+Since the various uranium isotopes share the same chemical properties, the chemical and physical properties of depleted, enriched, and unenriched UF6 are identical, except for the degree of radioactivity.
+Like other forms of UF6, under standard conditions, DUHF forms white crystals, with a density of 5.09 g/cm3.
+At pressures below 1.5 atm, the solid DUHF sublimes into gas when heated, with no liquid form.
+At 1 atm, the sublimation point is 56.5 °C. The critical temperature of DUHF is 230.2 °C, and the critical pressure is 4.61 MPa.

 Radioactivity

-The radioactivity of DUHF is determined by the isotopic composition of uranium and the ratio of its isotopes (234U, 235U and 238U), because the fluorine in the compound has only one stable isotope, 19F.
-The radioactive decay rate of natural uranium hexafluoride (with 0.72% of 235U) is 1.7×104 Bq/g and is determined by 238U and 234U isotopes by 97%.
+The radioactivity of DUHF is determined by the isotopic composition of uranium because the fluorine in the compound is stable.
+The radioactive decay rate of natural UF6 (with 0.72% 235U) is 1.7×104 Bq/g of which 97.6% is due to 238U and 234U.

 When uranium is enriched, the content of light isotopes, 234U and 235U, increases.
-Although 234U*, despite its much lower mass fraction, contributes more to the activity, the target isotope for nuclear industry use is 235U.
-Therefore, the degree of uranium enrichment or depletion is determined by the content of 235U.
-Depending on the 235U content below the natural level of 0.72%, the activity of the DUHF can be significantly lower than that of natural uranium hexafluoride.
+Although 234U, despite its much lower mass fraction, contributes more to the activity, the target isotope for nuclear industry use is 235U.
+Therefore, the degree of uranium enrichment or depletion is specified by the content of 235U.
+The reduction of 234U, and to a slight degree 235U, content reduces the radioactivity below unenriched UF6.